Seattle Public Schools, 1862-2023: Broadview School

 Broadview School

-In fall 1966, as part of the Voluntary Racial Transfer Program, 25 African-American students transferred to Broadview from Mann and Minor, entering a school where only two students of their background had attended the previous year.
-The following year, when 88 African-American students attended Broadview, an attempt was made to place at least one transfer student in every classroom.
+In fall 1966, as part of the voluntary racial transfer program, 25 Black students transferred to Broadview from Mann and Minor, entering a school where only two Black students had attended the previous year.
+The following year, when 88 Black students attended Broadview, an attempt was made to place at least one transfer student in every classroom.

-Language Learning Disability classes were introduced in 1970.
+Language learning disability classes were introduced in 1970.
 Following a community planning process, an alternative program called Broadview II began in 1972, utilizing three classrooms and serving grades 1-6.
-The alternative program, which had 103 pupils in 1974-75, was based on the open-school concept where children learn at their own pace.
-Additionally, education opportunities were "opened up" by giving students an opportunity to study projects of their own choosing and to have greater contact with the community.
+The alternative program, which had 103 pupils in 1974-1975, was based on the open-school concept where children learn at their own pace.
+Additionally, education opportunities were “opened up” by giving students an avenue to study projects of their own choosing and to have greater contact with the community.
 Principal Amie Loughlen retired in 1973 after 20 years at the school and the learning resource center was named in her honor.

-Under the district's Mandatory Desegregation Program, in 1978, Broadview was paired with Muir, and, as a result, it became a K, 4-6 program, while Muir housed grades 1-3.
+Under the district’s mandatory desegregation program, in 1978, Broadview was paired with Muir and became a K, 4-6 program, while Muir housed grades 1-3.
 This boosted the racial mix at Broadview.

 The school was closed in June 1981.
 Unlike students at other schools closed that year, Broadview students were not dispersed to other schools.
-Rather, the entire Broadview program of 372 students and their teachers were moved up the street to Thomson, which had been a junior high school.
+The entire Broadview program of 372 students and teachers were moved up the street to Thomson, which had been a junior high school until that program closed the same year.
+When Broadview students relocated to their new home, the Thomson school was renamed Broadview-Thomson Elementary.

 By early January 1981, the First Church of the Nazarene had signed a management agreement with the district and used the Broadview building for its youth activities.
-In 1985 the school was leased to the Seattle Retired Teachers Association.
-Subsequently the former school buildings were sold and demolished.
-Opened on the site in November 1990, the Ida Culver House-Broadview, is a home for retired teachers that was named after a former John B. Allen teacher who helped establish the first retirement residence for Seattle teachers.
+Subsequently, the former school buildings were sold and demolished.
+Opened on the site in November 1990, the Ida Culver House Broadview was a home intended for retired teachers.
+It was named after a former John B. Allen teacher who helped establish the first retirement residence for Seattle teachers.

 Location: 12515 Greenwood Avenue N